-A group, essentially comprising Swedish institutional investors, have held their shareholding and been long-term owners in Boliden since we were relisted in Sweden 15 years ago and the last few years have seen their ranks joined by a number of large, foreign, institutional owners.
+A group, essentially comprising Swedish institutional investors, have been longterm owners in Boliden since we were relisted in Sweden nearly twenty years ago, and the last few years have seen their ranks joined by a number of large, foreign, institutional owners.
 There is no clear principal owner, however, and this places special demands on the Board as the owners' ambitions must be "interpreted".

-We work in an industry that is characterised by high volatility, i.e. rapid and vigorous fluctuations - both up and down - in profits, and this is something that our shareholders must understand.
-The volatility also makes significant demands on the company's management and Board in terms of their ability to provide high quality, transparent information and to handle these rapid changes without suffering either from hubris when the trend is upwards or dejection when the trend is downwards.
+We work in an industry that is characterised by high volatility, that is, rapid and vigorous fluctuations - both up and down - in profits, and this is something that our shareholders must understand.
+The volatility also makes significant demands on the company's management and Board in terms of their ability to provide high quality, transparent information and to handle these rapid changes without suffering either from hubris when the trend is upwards or dejection when the trend is